What is the proper way to quit your job in Germany?

 6. Think about the reference!

 You are entitled to a reference and should ask for one.
 It is best to express your wish for a reference directly when you give notice.
-The reference, by the way, is another reason why it makes sense to hold back on expressing displeasure with your previous employer even after you have resigned – some bosses might be so annoyed with you that the evaluation in the reference is worse than it should be.
+The reference is another reason why it makes sense to hold back on expressing displeasure with your previous employer even after you have resigned – some bosses might be so annoyed with you that the evaluation in the reference is worse than it should be.
 This is not professional, but superiors are only human.

 As we mentioned at the beginning of this article, it is better to leave your job if you already have leads for a new position, or if you have already found a new job.